 So what’s the problem?
 Why have replacement hormones and supplemental iodine been such dismal failures?

-Studies show that 90% of people with hypothyroidism are producing antibodies to thyroid tissue.
-This causes the immune system to attack and destroy the thyroid, which over time causes a decline in thyroid hormone levels.
+Studies show that 90 percent of people with hypothyroidism are producing antibodies to thyroid tissue.
+(3) This causes the immune system to attack and destroy the thyroid, which over time causes a decline in thyroid hormone levels.

 This autoimmune form of hypothyroidism is called Hashimoto’s disease.
-Hashimoto’s is the most common autoimmune disorder in the U.S., affecting between 7-8% of the population.
-While not all people with Hashimoto’s have hypothyroid symptoms, thyroid antibodies have been found to be a marker for future thyroid disease.
+Hashimoto’s is the most common autoimmune disorder in the United States.
+(4) While not all people with Hashimoto’s have hypothyroid symptoms, thyroid antibodies have been found to be a marker for future thyroid disease.